-However, SpaceX has come up with an interim plan if the Starship program is delayed for any unexpected reason like in the past.
-SpaceX will be using Starlink V2 Mini which will be able to be launched into space using Falcon 9 rockets.
+However, SpaceX has an interim plan if the Starship program gets delayed for unexpected reasons like it did in the past.
+SpaceX will be using Starlink V2 Mini satellites which will be launched into space using Falcon 9 rockets.

 - Starlink-integrated T-Mobile service (beta) will be launched in late 2023.